-Some people make the mistake of not paying attention to how much equity they are releasing and end up with negative equity after taking out a loan.
+Some people make the mistake of not paying attention to how much equity they’re releasing and end up with negative equity after taking out a loan.

 This means that when you pass away or go to permanent care, your family will never owe more than the value of your estate.

-It’s really important to educate yourself about all types of investment options and equity release alternatives so you know exactly what risks come with each different decision.
+Educating yourself about all types of investment options and equity release alternatives is essential to know exactly what risks come with each decision.

 If you’re considering an equity release plan, ask yourself the following:

 - How will my lifestyle change in the future?
 (This should include food and activity costs)